sergezaugg/infectious_desease_mon/readme.md

 # Swiss Influenza Monitoring Visualization

 ### Summary
-* A simple dashboard to visualize Influenza monitoring data provided by the Data API of teh Swiss Federal Office of Public Health (FOPH).
+* A simple dashboard to visualize Influenza monitoring data provided by the Data API of the Swiss Federal Office of Public Health (FOPH).

 ### Dependencies / Intallation
 * Developed under Python 3.12.8